pablohd10/pablohd10/README.md

 # 👋 Hi, I'm Pablo Hidalgo

 🎓 Computer Science graduate and currently a master’s student.
-I am passionate about Artificial Intelligence, Cloud Computing, and Cybersecurity.
+I am passionate about Artificial Intelligence, Infrastructure, DevOps, Cloud Architecture, and Cybersecurity.

 ### 🚀 About Me
 I am a technology enthusiast, always looking for ambitious and innovative projects that challenge me and allow me to learn.
 I love collaborating with others and bringing fresh ideas to a dynamic work environment.